jsxstyle/jsxstyle/packages/jsxstyle-webpack-plugin/README.md

       {
         test: /\.js$/,
         use: [
-          // any loaders that transpile JSX should go above jsxstyle-loader {
+          // loaders that transpile JSX should go before jsxstyle-webpack-plugin’s companion loader {
             loader: 'your-cool-js-loader',
           },

-          // jsxstyle-loader goes at the end
+          // companion loader goes at the end
           {
-            loader: 'jsxstyle-loader',
+            loader: JsxstylePlugin.loader,
           },
         ],
       },